sgsbucket/animan.doc/source/intro.rst

 Introduction
 ===========
-Animan is a powerful tool that helps your studio manage assets and works of animators.
+Animan is a powerful tool that helps studios manage animaton assets and workflow.

 Features
 +++++++++++
 #.
-Nice look
+Online and Offline Rendering
 #.
-Great rendering
+Work Statistics and Quota System
 #.
-Wonderful Support
+Team Management